sirlawglobal/Lendsqr_Wallet/DOCUMENTATION.md

 **Decision**: Every wallet transaction (fund, transfer, withdraw) triggers an entry in the `outbox` table within the same database transaction.
 **Reason**: This ensures "at-least-once" delivery of events.
 If the server crashes after updating the balance but before sending a notification, the Outbox Processor (a background task) will find the pending event and retry it.
 This is a critical pattern for financial services.

-### Karma API Caching & Parallel Verification
+### Karma API Parallel Verification
-**Decision**: Verify both email and phone number against the Adjutor Karma API in parallel using `Promise.all`, and cache the results.
+**Decision**: Verify both email and phone number against the Adjutor Karma API in parallel using `Promise.all`.
 **Reason**: Parallelization reduces onboarding latency.
-Caching prevents repeatedly hitting the external API (and consuming credits/quota) for the same identity within a short window.
+A local `blacklisted_identities` database table persists confirmed blacklist hits, preventing redundant external API calls for the same identity.

 ### CUIDs for User IDs
 **Decision**: Using `@paralleldrive/cuid2` for primary keys instead of auto-incrementing integers.